-In 2014 Jack decided to step down as CEO of a London technology startup and to commit full-time to the project in the core belief that uniCenta oPOS could be best-of-breed POS and offer small-to-medium size businesses an unrivalled, powerful and economically viable solution.
+In late 2014 Jack decided to step down as CEO of a London technology startup and committed full-time to the uniCenta oPOS project after receiving a prestigious BOSSIE Award in 2013

 “Free software” means software that respects users’ freedom and community.
 Roughly, it means that the users have the freedom to run, copy, distribute, study, change and improve the software.
 Thus, “free software” is a matter of liberty, not price.
 To understand the concept, you should think of “free” as in “free speech,” not as in “free beer”.
 We sometimes call it “libre software” to show we do not mean it is gratis.Richard Stallman GNU